 More Excerpts from Montessori at Home!

-The revised Montessori at Home eBook is available for only $10.95 for 512 pages with over 300 early-learning activities!
+The 3rd edition of Montessori at Home eBook is available for only $10.95 for 512 pages with over 300 early-learning activities!

 In the eBook, you’ll also find a quick start guide, 225 educational digital tablet app recommendations, hundreds of links to sites, blogs, and videos, and 76 pages of printable materials!